mlcommons/ck/docs/mlperf-education-workgroup.md

 to emulate the workloads seen in mobile devices, autonomous vehicles, robotics, and cloud-based setups.

-MLCommons has also prepared several reference ML tasks, models and datasets including vision, recommendation, language processing and speech recognition to let companies benchmark and compare their new hardware in terms of accuracy, latency, throughput and energy in a reproducible way twice a year.
+MLCommons has also prepared several reference ML tasks, models and datasets for vision, recommendation, language processing and speech recognition to let companies benchmark and compare their new hardware in terms of accuracy, latency, throughput and energy in a reproducible way twice a year.